VX-31 earns seventh CNO Aviation Safety Award

 |0

-This work, VX-31 earns seventh CNO Aviation Safety Award, by Katie Archibald, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VX-31 earns seventh CNO Aviation Safety Award, by Tim Gantner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.